Butyrophenone

 Butyrophenone is an organic compound with the formula C_{6}H_{5}C(O)C_{3}H_{7}.
 It is a colorless liquid.

-The butyrophenone structure—a ketone flanked by a phenyl ring and a butyl chain—forms the basis for many other chemicals containing various substituents.
+The butyrophenone structure—a ketone flanked by a phenyl ring and a propyl chain—forms the basis for many other chemicals containing various substituents.
 Some of these butyrophenones are used to treat various psychiatric disorders such as schizophrenia, as well as acting as antiemetics.

 Examples of butyrophenone-derived pharmaceuticals include: